Vrkn47/Telegram-chatbot-written-on-python/README.md

 ## Contact me

-If you find any errors in the code or have any ideas for improving the bot, write to me at romankvasov20@gmail.com
+If you have any ideas for improving the bot or fixing possible errors, please let me know by emailing me at romankvasov20@gmail.com.